pmm2/descomplica_juridico/README.md

 ### Calculate Route Problem

 I utilized the traveling salesman problem to address the route calculation, as it perfectly aligns with the description of the provided problem.
+Observations: The traveling salesman problem is effective only up to 23 edges; beyond that, we would have to resort to approximation algorithms, as it is an NP-hard problem.
+I believe this is beyond the scope of this project.